signalventures/ico-community-bot/README.md

 `BOT_USERNAME` : should be set to the bot username (must end in `bot`).

 `BOT_USERNAME` : should be set to the bot authentication token, as provided by the [`@BotFather`](http://telegram.me/BotFather) upon registration.

+For more details on how to create a new bot, please consult [https://core.telegram.org/bots#creating-a-new-bot](https://core.telegram.org/bots#creating-a-new-bot).

 ### Run Your Bot